LiminLi-xjtu/BiCLUM_test/README.md

   - Evaluation metrics: `eva/`
   - Visualizations: `vis/`
 - **PBMC Example**: While the instructions focus on PBMC data, similar steps can be followed for other datasets by replacing `PBMC` with the corresponding dataset name in the scripts.

+---

+For further details, refer to the documentation and supplementary materials in the repository.